 I’ve always liked public libraries.
 They are a great place to gain a significant amount of information through books, magazines, newspapers, film and audio recordings, as well as a fairly quiet place to just sit back and relax while enjoying some fiction.

 But who says information is the only thing a library can lend?
 There is a national trend happening right now involving public libraries across the nation that I am really happy about.
 It’s called seed lending.
-A recent article in the Duluth News Tribune reported that the Duluth (Minnesota) Public Library will soon begin lending heirloom seeds from fruit and vegetable plants to people in the community.
+The Duluth (Minnesota) Public Library now has a lending program, providing heirloom seeds from fruit and vegetable plants to people in the community.
+You can see the website here.

 The library’s goals are to foster healthier eating and to increase the number of locally-grown plants that are traditionally adapted to the Northland.
 The library is partnering with other local organizations on this project, including the Institute for a Sustainable Future, the Duluth Community Garden Program and the St. Louis County Master Gardeners.